LendieFollett/Not-Just-A-Random-Forest/README.md

 - functions.R is necessary to run the estimation algorithms for the empirical application and the simulation study (but is sourced automatically in the respective files)
 - predict_simulated_data.R runs the simulation study
-- results_simulated_data produces the tables and plots for the simulation study
+- results_simulated_data.R produces the tables and plots for the simulation study
 - empirical_application.R produces the plots for the empirical study
 - figures_for_latex.R and logit_vs_tree_plot.R produce plots created for explanatory purposes (outside of simulation study or empirical application)

+The simulation study code (results_simulated_data.R), which uses parallelization techniques, takes several days to run.
+The empirical study takes less than an hour to run.

 ## Data Availability and Provenance Statements

-> INSTRUCTIONS:
-> - When the data were generated (by the authors) in the course of conducting (lab or field) **experiments**, or were collected as part of **surveys**, then the description of the provenance should describe the data generating process, i.e., survey or experimental procedures:
->   - For surveys, the whole questionnaire (code or images/PDF) including survey logic if not linear, interviewer instructions, enumeration lists, sample selection criteria.
->
->  The information should describe ALL data used, regardless of whether they are provided as part of the replication archive or not, and regardless of size or scope.
-The DAS should provide enough information that a replicator can obtain the data from the original source, even if the file is provided.
->
-> DAS can be complex and varied.
-Examples are provided [here](https://social-science-data-editors.github.io/guidance/Requested_information_dcas.html), and below.
->
-> Importantly, if providing the data as part of the replication package, authors should be clear about whether they have the **rights** to distribute the data.
-Data may be subject to distribution restrictions due to sensitivity, IRB, proprietary clauses in the data use agreement, etc.
->
-> NOTE: DAS do not replace Data Citations (see [Guidance](https://social-science-data-editors.github.io/guidance/Data_citation_guidance.html)).
-Rather, they augment them.
-Depending on journal requirements and to some extent stylistic considerations, data citations should appear in the main article, in an appendix, or in the README.
-However, data citations only provide information **where** to find the data, not **how to access** those data.
-Thus, DAS augment data citations by going into additional detail that allow a researcher to assess cost, complexity, and availability over time of the data used by the original author.
+Questionnaire is made available in [ENTER LOCATION HERE].
+Resulting data stored in BART_restricted.csv in the raw subfolder.

 ### Statement about Rights

-- [ ] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
+- [x] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
-- [ ] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
+- [x] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
 Appropriate permission are documented in the LICENSE.txt file file.

 ### (Optional, but recommended) License for Data